belle2/tools/doc/installation-tools.rst

       Usage: b2setup [release]

-   Execute the setuprel command in a local release directory to set it up.
+   Execute the b2setup command in a local release directory to set it up.
 If a centrally installed release with the same version as the local one exists, it is set up, too.
 If a release version is given as argument this is used as version for the central release instead of the one matching the local release.